 “Then one of the Twelve, the one called Judas Iscariot, went to the chief priests and asked, “What are you willing to give me if I hand Him over to you?”
 And they set out for him thirty pieces of silver.”
 Matthew 26:14-15

 What amount of money would it take for you to sell out Jesus Christ?
 For Judas, it was 30 pieces of silver.
 What’s your price?

-We live in a society where we are so interconnected… we have the ability, in the blink of an eye, to post, snap, tweet, share, pin, link, blog, ping and tag any and every random thought, idea or belief to family, friends, colleagues and strangers around the world.
+We live in a society where we are so interconnected… we have the ability, in the blink of an eye, to post, snap, tweet, share, pin, link, blog, ping and tag any and every fleeting thought, or random idea or belief to family, friends, colleagues and strangers around the world.
 But what if our family, friends, colleagues and strangers don’t agree with our thoughts and beliefs?
 What then?
 At what point do you stop posting, snapping, tweeting, sharing, pinning, linking, blogging, pinging and tagging?
-Continue reading
+Continue reading →

 Note: This article is reprinted in it’s entirety with the express permission of the author, Reverend Nolan Harkness.
 For more information about Reverend Harkness Ministry please go to: www.verticalsound.org .